javayoyobj/k8hadoop/README.md

-k8hadoop
+k8hadoop hadoop consumer
 ========

-k8hadoop is to load data into HDFS in Kafka mapreduce jobs
+k8hadoop is to load data into HDFS in Kafka mapreduce jobs.

 Overview
 ========

 1.Topic offsets stored in Zookeeper.

+2.Run into YARN

 Run
 ========